 - DMAIC v Six Sigma v Lean: Our guide to the steps and tools you'll need when driving process improvement through one of these three methodologies.

 - The leaders guide to continuous improvement: Download this eBook to get a comprehensive overview of how DMAIC, Six Sigma, Lean, and PDCA can support your business in finding a competitive advantage.

 About the author

 Nigel Richardson is a continuous improvement expert.
 His background spans 20 years in business transformation and continuous improvement across retail, pharma, aviation and IT supply chain.
-He is passionate about supporting organizations to achieve their strategic, transformational and improvement goals, and outperform their peers year after year.
+He is passionate about supporting organizations to achieve their strategic, transformational, and improvement goals and outperforming their peers year after year.